 It makes me so mad, those of us who want to buy the product to play and enjoy are being robbed by scalpers who cheat the system and take that enjoyment away from us.
 It doesn’t matter whether it’s a game or other collectible, it’s not fair to buy out limited editions and inflate the prices, just to make a profit out of it at the expense of others.
 Most of the scalpers don’t even care about the item; they just immediately put it up for sale on eBay for twice the price.

 I would never buy from any of these people no matter how much I wanted something.
 You know what would happen if everyone had the sense to stop buying stuff at inflated prices from scalpers?
 We’d have no more scalpers and then maybe we’d be able to actually preorder games without them being sold out in ten seconds because of stupid scalper bots.

 With the money these scalpers make, they get to turn around and spend it on other rare items.
 So they are able to keep making a living off of what is basically extorting consumers.
 But just because they can get away with it doesn’t mean it’s ethical.
-Can’t they find a real job like the rest of us… or are they just too lazy to leave their mom’s basement?
+Can’t they find a real job like the rest of us?
+Or are they just too lazy to leave their mom’s basement?
 If they’re such talented programmers, they should be able to get a high-paying IT job.
-Maybe then they wouldn’t feel the need to take advantage of people who are working hard to earn an honest buck.
+Maybe then they wouldn’t feel the need to take advantage of limited edition offers.

 I also blame the retailers for failing to at least put purchase limits on such popular items to prevent this from happening.
 And you’d think there would be something that could be done to prevent bots like that from placing orders in the first place.
 So did you try to preorder the Cyberpunk 2077 Collector’s Edition?
 Did you have the same experience?
 What is your opinion, are you as ticked off as me?
 Please comment!